fscek/moj-zet-app-guide/docs/index.md

 ### Target Audience

 This guide is intended for regular users of Zagreb's public transport system who wish to streamline their ticket purchasing process using the **Moj ZET** mobile app.
-It is particularly useful for frequent commuters who prefer using QR codes or NFC tags over traditional ticket methods. **Tech enthusiasts and geeks are also welcome to delve deeper into the technical aspects of QR and NFC functionalities within the app.**
+It is particularly useful for frequent commuters who prefer using QR codes or NFC tags over traditional ticket methods. **Tech enthusiasts and transport geeks are also welcome to delve deeper into the technical aspects of QR and NFC functionalities within the app.**

 For official app installation and usage instructions, see [this guide](https://www.zet.hr/cijene-prodaja-i-placanje/aplikacija-mojzet/8098){:target="_blank" rel="noopener"}.